digvjs/ens-lookup-eth/README.md

     npm install
     ```

-* Next once you have some json files added to `/ens_to_process` directory then run the script -
+* Next once you have some CSV files added to `/ens_to_process` directory then run the script -
     ```
     npm index.js
     ```